1 million Wisconsin residents have received first dose of COVID-19 vaccine, state builds network of vaccinators

 Another bipartisan bill that has yet to clear the state Legislature would further expand the list of eligible vaccinators to include dentists, as long as they complete an eight-hour course on vaccination storage and techniques.
 DHS and the Wisconsin National Guard also have collaborated on mobile vaccination clinics to expedite the vaccination process.

-More than 17% of the state's population has received at least one dose of the vaccine, according to the state Department of Health Services.
-What's more, the federal Food and Drug Administration's approval of Johnson and Johnson's one shot vaccine is expected to further expedite vaccinations.
+More than 17% of the state's population has received at least one dose of the vaccine, according to DHS.
+What's more, the federal Food and Drug Administration's approval of Johnson & Johnson's one-shot vaccine is expected to further expedite vaccinations.
 Dane County announced this week educators will be eligible for vaccinations starting Monday.

 Hayney said about 290 students in the School of Pharmacy had volunteered to administer vaccines as of Thursday.

-Olayinka Shiyanbola, associate professor at University of Wisconsin Madison's School of Pharmacy social and administrative sciences division, said addressing vaccine misinformation and answering questions in plain language will be critical to get more shots in arms, especially in communities of color.
+Olayinka Shiyanbola, associate professor at UW-Madison's School of Pharmacy Social and Administrative Sciences Division, said addressing vaccine misinformation and answering questions in plain language will be critical to get more shots in arms, especially in communities of color.

 About 16.6% of the state's white residents have received at least one dose of the vaccine, compared with 12.4% of American Indians, 7.7% of Asian residents and 5.7% of Black residents, according to DHS.